chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ### Configuration

-Configuration will be required in three areas:
+Additional configuration will be required in three areas:

   1. Identity Domain
   2. ORDS